cstaelin/Shell-Extension/README.md

 ## Installing

-Download and unzip to the extensions folder, which is inside the app folder inside your NetLogo program folder.
+Download and unzip to the extensions folder, which is inside the app folder inside the NetLogo program folder.
 This should create a `shell` subfolder that contains the `shell.jar` file and other potentially useful files.
 The `shell.jar` file in this package was built under NetLogo 6.0.1 and Java 1.8.

 For more information about NetLogo extensions in general, see the NetLogo User Manual.

 ## Building

-Use the NETLOGO environment variable to tell the Makefile which NetLogo.jar to compile against.
+The Makefile included in this package can be used to create the shell.jar file from the java source file.
+If you are running it from the app/extensions/shell folder in the NetLogo installation, you can simply enter "make".
+If you are in any other directory, you will need to first set the NETLOGO environment variable to tell the Makefile where to find the NetLogo installation.
 For example:

-    NETLOGO=/Applications/NetLogo\\\ 5.1.0 make
+    export NETLOGO="/Applications/NetLogo 6.0.1"
+or
+    export NETLOGO="c:/Program Files/NetLogo 6.0.1"

+The "" are required because the directory names contain spaces.

 If compilation succeeds, `shell.jar` will be created.